 Visit college websites for applications and information, including financial aid and early-decision requests.
 Find out all you can about colleges and the application process.
 School counselors are your best source of information about college selections, admissions procedures, and testing schedules.
 Students should talk to counselors regularly and keep them informed of plans.
-Students should follow the recommended milestones in Naviance.

-Both you and your parents should plan to attend college information programs provided by the Guidance Departments, along with the district College Fair, which is scheduled each spring.
+Students and parents should plan to attend college information programs provided by the Guidance Departments, along with the district College Fair, which is scheduled each spring.
 Colleges also send representatives to each high school throughout the fall to meet with interested students.
 Information is available in the Guidance Department, on Naviance, and on the guidance webpage of each high school website.

-College Visits
+College Visits to High Schools